GPT2099/Amazon_Vine_Analysis-/README.md

  - 0.3% of the Vine reviews are 5-stars, the 99.7% remaing percentage is for non-Vine people that were un-paid.

 ## Summary
 The data suggests there is no evidence for a positive bias and increased ratings due to membership.
-With only 0.3% of 5 star reviews being made my members, this is not sufficient informartion required to suggest a positive bias.
+With only 0.3% of 5 star reviews being made by members, this is not sufficient informartion required to suggest a positive bias.
 Further analysis could start by repeating this process for the remaining rating levels (stars) to compare and contrast these percentages.